Pedagogical Training Overview

 Pedagogical Training Plan

-CA-ships typically precede Lectureships, though their sequence and combination is flexible.
-Teaching assignments will be informed by students’ requested teaching experience, their areas of specialization, whether they are enrolled in Track 1 or Track 2 of the graduate curriculum, and their research commitments away from campus including fieldwork and archival study.
-In consultation with the DGS and DPD, students may choose to fulfill some of the seven units with teaching opportunities outside of the Department, such as writing internships, studio assistantships, teaching fellowships for stand-alone 200-level courses, and courses offered in other departments, centers, and programs.
+Graduate Student TA-ships typically precede Graduate Student Lectureships, though their sequence and combination are flexible.
+Teaching assignments will be informed by students’ requested teaching experience, their areas of specialization, whether they are enrolled in Track 1 or Track 2 of the graduate curriculum, their research commitments away from campus including fieldwork and archival study, and departmental availability and capacity.
+In consultation with the DGS and DPD, students may choose to fulfill some of the seven units with teaching opportunities outside of the Department, such as Graduate Student Lecturer positions for stand-alone 200-level courses, and Graduate Student Lecturer or Teaching Assistantships for courses offered in other departments, centers, and programs.

 Graduate Teaching Forum in Music (GTFM)